 Driving across the country – check the weather

 As cliché as it may sound, we would still label it as the task with the biggest priority.
 Before you hit the road, you should be aware of the expected weather conditions throughout the whole route.
 There are times in the year when the weather can change drastically within a hundred miles.
-This could have you suddenly change your planned route, which can be stressful.
-And it can fully ruin your experience.
+This could force you to change your planned route, which can be stressful.
+And it can ruin your experience.
 The truth is you can’t compete with Mother Nature.
 And She might not like cross country road trips.
 Meh.
 Prep up.

 Plan your route

 Here we don’t only mean the route with the best sights and landmarks.
 As we previously said, the country holds a different type of beauty in every single state so we can’t really complain.
 But the best route is also the one that is easy on the driver.
 Do not opt for too many curvy roads or highways in the deserts.
 It gets tiring.
 It gets boring.
 Do not opt for roads through big cities either.
 God forbid you end up in a traffic jam early in the morning when everyone is going to work.
 There are no underground tunnels to save us yet, so plan on avoiding such locations with intense traffic.